Behavioral Assay model

 DescriptionProtocol details — trial structure, timing, parameters, and any lab-specific variations.

-Authenticated groupsAssign one or more groups during the creation process.
-Assigned groups will have change permissions.
-You can adjust permissions later on the “Manage permissions” page (required).
+Authenticated groupsAssign one or more groups during creation.
+Assigned groups receive change permissions; permissions can be adjusted later on the manage page (required).

 Permissions